Extending Fair Null-Space Projections for Continuous Attributes to Kernel Methods: Method

 where $\Phi$ is the feature map to some Hilbert space (the corresponding Hilbert space is referred to as feature space, the original space as input space).
 The most well known kernel is the rbf-kernel given by

 with parameter $\gamma$.
 This is also the one considered in this work and it does correspond to an infinite-dimensional feature space \cite{shawe-taylor_kernel_2004}.

 The naive extension of null-space projections to the respective feature spaces is only applicable if the dimension is finite and only tractable if quite small -- as it is impossible to directly work with data living in an infinite dimensional space.
-However there are two distinct ways this issue can be tackled: we usually only require the inner product between two projected points which can be implicitly expressed as a kernel recurrence or by using the so-called \textit{empirical feature space} which is the approach taken in this work and discussed next.
+However, there are two distinct ways this issue can be tackled: we usually only require the inner product between two projected points which can be implicitly expressed as a kernel recurrence or by using the so-called \textit{empirical feature space} which is the approach taken in the following.